J-c0B/Coolor/README.md

 # Coolor
-Convient in use color picker
+Convenient in use color picker

 ## Installation
 - git clone branch of version 1.0